‘The Old Axolotl’: Man Without Body, Book without Paper

 Then there is the layer of multimedia, prepared by the Platige Image studio.
 (Dukaj has a long history of co-operation with Platige; it was his short story ‘The Cathedral’ that Tomasz Bagiński, the owner of Platige, turned into a short animated film which was nominated for the Oscars in 2002) The illustrations by Maciej Panasiuk, the promo film by Platige Image, as well as a series of futuristic bookplates and logotypes of guilds and alliances, appearing in the book, all add up to the text’s overall effect.

 Inside the book, you can also find designs and diagrams of the robots which can be printed on a 3D printer.
 They were designed by Alex Jaeger, who was also responsible for creating characters for films like the Avengers and Transformers.

 Dukaj’s book comes as a first (at least in Poland) attempt at creating the ‘ultimate’ e-book reading experience.
 But it also comes at a time of rapid change of technology and cultural habits which renders phrases like ‘ultimate’ premature, useless or downright absurd.
 Dukaj is well aware of that.

 The greatest challenge is still to come

-According to the author the future of the commercial digital environment consists in a complete disappearance, a "dissolution" of hardware and absolutely unlimited, ‘un-resisting’ access to software, which means also the whole digitizable culture.
+According to the author, the future of the commercial digital environment consists in a complete disappearance or ‘dissolution’ of hardware, as well as absolutely unlimited, ‘un-resisting’ access to software, which means also the whole digitisable culture.
+Dukaj predicts:

 Dukaj seems to be saying that the real challenge to literature is still to come.
-This will happen once the integration of devices (or convergence of functions) is complete, and we have constant access to all digitized content and cultural channels on one ‘device’ (which is not really a device).
+This will happen once the integration of devices (or convergence of functions) is complete – and we have constant access to all digitised content and cultural channels on one ‘device’ (which is not really a device).

 Will literature, which has always required a lot of focused attention, be able to survive in the constant competition with these other channels?